-Or, you could try to build an online business in a specific market and a specific context with the hopes of selling to a big player for a huge profit.
+Or, you could try to start an online business in a specific market and a specific context with the hopes of selling to a big player for a huge profit.
 That’s an option as well.

 One thing you should be aware of is that building an online business with these goals in mind will often put you in a situation where you’re working far more than you’d be working at a traditional job and carrying far more risk and stress along with it.

-Path #2: Build an Online Lifestyle Business
+Path #2: Start an Online LIFESTYLE Business

 It’s not about building the biggest business, it’s about building a business that serves you as much as you serve it.

-Building an online business along these lines is much cheaper (easily bootstrapped), easier, less stressful, and carries less risk.
+Starting an online business along these lines is much cheaper (easily bootstrapped), easier, less stressful, and carries less risk.
 Lifestyle business owners typically don’t borrow lots of money, they don’t have to split ownership with investors, they don’t have to build a big team, and they don’t have to constantly focus on growth and scale.